 - KO – shopping district in Altstadt

-The only thing I really wanted to do in Dusseldorf was actually leave and see Rheydt.
+The only thing I really wanted to do in Dusseldorf was to see Rheydt.
 The town my Grandmother was from.
 It was a 35-minute train ride outside of the city.
 A small tiny, poor town, but I just had to see it for myself.
 I couldn’t be 30 minutes away and not bother to go see it.

 This detour took a couple of hours and we ended up back in Dusseldorf before noon thanks to an early start